NAFTeam/NAFF/docs/src/Guides/5 Components.md

                     value="Egg Sandwich"
                 ),
             ],
-            placeholder="What is your favorite food?",
+            placeholder="What is your favourite food?",
             min_values=1,
             max_values=1,
         )